 Types of Lords

-- Administrative positions containing lord in the title, such as that of "lord treasurer", which is used in Dorne and on Queen Regent Cersei's small council, and is said to be in the style of the Free Cities.
+- Administrative positions containing lord in the title, such as that of "lord treasurer", which is used in Dorne and on some small councils, and is said to be in the style of the Free Cities.

 References and Notes